MRJPEREZR/compilation-lalog/README.md

 This μ-project is a very simple compiler.
 It produces a working Expr compiler and a working Pfx virtual machine.

-There are the following branches which track the work done per each stage:
-- exercises-1-to-6
-- exercise-7
-- exercise-8
-- exercise-9
-- exercise-10
-- exercise-11
-- master (the final one)

 Sources
 -------